schnerd/chrome-headless-screenshots/README.md

 ## Using headless Chrome as an automated screenshot tool

 This repo contains an example implementation of using headless Chrome as an automated screenshot tool on linux, which is a common use case for PhantomJS.
 Contributions are welcome.

+### Chrome Version

+Headless Chrome is still new and unstable, and the API changes with each new major Chrome version.
+Our master branch is currently targeting **Chrome 60**–the current stable Chrome version.
+You may need to modify the script if you wish to target another version.

-### Setup
+### Setup on Linux

 The setup below was used on a [Vagrant](https://www.vagrantup.com/) running Ubuntu 14 Trusty Tahr.
 It assumes you've already cloned the repo and run `npm install`.